Enabling MySQL 4-byte support

 $ sudo -u www-data php occ maintenance:repair

-This will also change the ROW_FORMAT to COMPRESSED for your tables, to make sure the used database storage size is not getting out of hand.
+This will also change the ROW_FORMAT to DYNAMIC for your tables.

 Disable maintenance mode: